georgemao/serverlesss-demos/build.md

 ## Step 6: Build

-When you are ready to deploy your application, react requires a build process.
+When you are ready to deploy your application, React requires a build process.
 This minifies and compiles your code.
 Run `npm run build`.

 You should now have a /build folder.